September 2014 - January 2015

 Once reported and prioritized for fixing, the real work begins.
 According to the Department of Labor, almost 150,000 people are employed to "maintain highways, municipal and rural roads, airport runways, and rights-of-way", and the number is projected to go up 5% in the next decade, not even accounting for the increases in road damage due to climate related disasters.

-With the limited timeline of this project (one semester school based project), I was unable to dive into the complexities of the local government, hardware development software testing and at the level I would have liked to.
+With the limited timeline of this project (one semester school based project), I was unable to dive into the complexities of the local government, hardware development, and software testing at the level I would have liked to.
 With further time spent on this project, I would have: